EVE-University/aa-moonstuff/README.md

 Then run migrations and restart your supervisor processes.

+After restarting your supervisor processes, run the `moonstuff.tasks.pull_ore_types` task to populate your database with a list of Ore types.

 ### Task Schedule
 Add the following to the end of your `local.py`:
 ```python